Examples of good brand names: Some of the most successful brand names ever

 Lego’s nomenclature emphasizes its commitment to creativity and is a testament to ingenious branding.
 The brevity of the name makes it extraordinarily memorable, making it stick in people’s minds for a long time.

-The name represents the physical and cognitive building blocks from which a child develops.
+The name represents the physical and cognitive building blocks a child develops.
 Lego emphasizes the symbiotic relationship between play and learning by emphasizing the importance of good play.
-This title resonates deeply with parents and educators alike, who recognize that play is a vital component of child development.
+This title resonates deeply with parents and educators, who recognize that play is vital to child development.

 Nike